High-end Amenities Your Tenants Want

 The NHMC survey also reported high-speed internet was important or very important to 92% of residents, pre-installed wi-fi important to 75%, and community wi-fi desired by 69%.
 With an increasing amount of professionals working remotely at least some of the time, and households with more connected devices (with 54% reporting 1-4 connected devices and 35% with 5-9 devices) , the availability and reliability of continuous high-speed connectivity is next to essential for many residents.

 Since internet access is often packaged with cable television, if you are already offering cable to residents, then the upgrade should be discounted and easy to add.
-If you are not already offering cable as part of the rent, you could consider also including it as well to increase the benefits for your tenants and attractiveness of your rental.
+If you are not already offering cable as part of the rent, you could consider also including it as well to increase the benefits for your tenants and attractiveness of your rental unit.
 Though this could be offered as an option available at an additional charge, including it as a “free” service will give your property a substantial added value by removing their cable/internet bill, as well as limiting potential issues with residents during service down times (if services are added as a billed option, then renters will likely turn to you in instances of outage).

 Providing wi-fi access to residents is also a great first step in converting your rentals to ‘smart homes,’ as any subsequent smart appliances and fixtures added will complement the value of wi-fi already in place.